‘All lanes running’ motorways have variable speed limits, no hard shoulder, and emergency refuge areas every 2.5km

 We got variable speed limits on the western side of the M25 as early as 1995 but things really started to change in 2006 when a stretch of the M42 became a fully flexible ‘controlled’ motorway - it has a hard shoulder which can be opened and closed, variable speed limits, lane control, overhead gantries, and emergency refuge areas.

-In 2013 the Highways Agency coined a new term, ‘Smart’ Motorways, to describe a range of different designs of actively controlled motorway some of which have no hard shoulder at all.
+In 2013 the Highways Agency (now Highways England) started using a new term, 'smart motorway', to describe a range of different designs of actively controlled motorway some of which have no hard shoulder at all.

 A controlled motorway is one with multiple lanes, variable speed limits and a hard shoulder for use in emergencies only. (e.g. western section of M25)

 Some sections of motorway have a variable speed limit and a hard shoulder that can be opened as a running lane at busy times.
 Overhead signs tell drivers when the hard shoulder may be used and when it must not. (e.g. M42 J7-9, M4 J19-20, M5 J15-17)

 This is the standard for all new smart motorway schemes started from 2013 on.
 All lanes running motorways have variable speed limits, no hard shoulder, and emergency refuge areas every 2.5km. (e.g. M25 J23-27, M25 J5-6/7)

 Highways England regional control centres use CCTV cameras and variable message signs to manage smart motorways.
 Depending on the type of motorway, speed restrictions can be set and lanes closed in the event of an incident or congestion.

 Overhead and large nearside information signs are used to warn drivers about queuing traffic and speed limits as well as being used to close lanes and divert traffic in the event of an incident.